nazka/map-gl-js-spiderfy/README.md

 This opensource project is maintained by [nazka mapps](https://www.nazka.be/en/), we gladly welcome any contributions!

+comment: explain more which contributions we expect
+comment: mention clearly dependancy on markercluster

 ## Examples
 - [map-gl-js-spiderfy basic demo](https://codepen.io/nazka-mapps/full/YzroBBm)
 - [map-gl-js-spiderfy advanced demo](https://codepen.io/nazka-mapps/full/KKXjJYX)

+comment: explain difference between the purpose of two versions of demo

 ## Usage
 Install the npm package: